 A well executed, good SEO strategy incorporates building a positive user experience.
 Positive user experience is a crucial factor for any digital marketing campaign, and just one of the many factors that SEO can help to work in the brand’s favor.
-It means knowing the information your users are looking for in the first place, and then making it easy to find on your website.
+It means knowing the information your users are looking for in the first place and then making it easy to find on your website.

 SEO takes time to see real results.
 However, it can have a noticeable impact within the first 12 months.
 Many of those actions will impact your business in ways that last for several years.
-As the market continues to evolve, it’s important to follow the trends and changes clothes late.
-But even websites that haven’t had a lot of SEO recommendations implemented, 10 improved from basic SEO best practices as long as they are an honest website with a decent user experience.
-The more time, effort, and budget you can commit to your SEO strategy, the better and longer your website stands to be a worthy contender in your market.
+As the market continues to evolve, it’s essential to follow the trends and changes clothes late.
+But even websites that haven’t had a lot of SEO recommendations implemented, 10 improved from basic SEO best practices as long as they are an honest website with decent user experience.
+The more time, effort, and budget you can commit to your SEO strategy, the better and longer your site stands to be a worthy contender in your market.

 As mobile traffic has grown to dominate search, local search has become a fundamental part of small business success and e-commerce conversions.
 Local SEO is designed to optimize your website for a specific facility so people can find you easily and quickly.
 This puts them one step closer to a transaction.
-These local optimizations focus on specific regions, cities, towns, and even states to establish brand messaging on a local level.
+These local optimizations focus on particular regions, cities, towns, and even states to establish brand messaging on a local level.
 SEO professionals optimize the brand’s website and content to include local citations and backlinks, and local listings relevant to the location and business sector the brand belongs to.